okdill/GroqAIConsole/README.md

 ## How to get key

-https://groq.com make an account and generate your api key.
+[go to groq](https://groq.com) make an account and generate your api key.
 Its free!